Are you looking to swap to a more eco friendly nappy?

 Some people may not agree, and think that all disposable nappies are bad for the environment.
 There’s some truth to this, but in reality disposable nappies are going to be used by the majority.

 Even so, they can be made in a better way for the environment with less chemicals and more renewable materials.
-This will certainly reduce your environmental impact when compared to traditional nappies and help you go a little greener at home.
+This will certainly reduce your environmental impact when compared to traditional nappies and help you go a little more eco friendly at home.

 A more eco-friendly nappy will have: